pearlkothari/Understanding-PR-and-Github/README.md

 ### This repository is to teach you about how to start making contributions to the Open-source by making a PR.

-First, let's understand what is Git and Github.
+First, let's understand what is **Git** and **Github**.

-Git is a version control system.
-In Laymen terms, git is tool that is used to track changes in files (a process called version control).
+**Git** is a version control system.
+In simple words, git is tool that is used to track changes in files (a process called version control).

 - Git is used to manage various open-source development projects.

-- GitHub allows you to store files in the cloud to access them from any computer and to share them with others.
+**GitHub** allows you to store files in the cloud to access them from any computer and to share them with others.

 Now what is a **Pull Request (or a PR)**?